sjackman/white-spruce-organelles-paper/white-spruce-organelles.md

 All 114 genes identified in the Norway spruce plastid genome [@nystedt2013norway] are also present in the white spruce plastid genome.
 The genomes of the white spruce plastid and Norway spruce plastid show perfect gene synteny with no structural rearrangements.
 Alignment of the white spruce genome to the Norway spruce genome using BWA-MEM [@li2013aligning] shows that 99.7% of the Norway spruce plastid genome is covered by alignments of the white spruce plastid genome, and the sequence identity in aligned regions is 99.2%.

-![Figure 1: The annotated plastid genome, which was annotated using MAKER and plotted using OrganellarGenomeDRAW [@lohse2007organellargenomedraw].](figure/plastid-annotation.png)
+![Figure 1: The complete plastid genome of white spruce, annotated using MAKER and plotted using OrganellarGenomeDRAW.[@lohse2007organellargenomedraw].](figure/plastid-annotation.png)

 The white spruce mitochondrial genome
 ------------------------------------------------------------

 The mitochondrial genome was assembled into 38 scaffolds (132 contigs) with a scaffold N50 of 369 kbp (contig N50 of 102 kbp).
 The largest scaffold is 1222 kbp (Table 1).
 The scaffolds were aligned to the NCBI nucleotide (nt) database using BLAST.
 Of the 38 scaffolds, 26 scaffolds align to mitochondrial genomes, 3 small scaffolds (<10 kbp) align to *Picea glauca* mRNA clones and BAC sequences, 7 small scaffolds (<10 kbp) had no significant hits, and 2 small scaffolds (<5 kbp) align to cloning vectors.
 These last two scaffolds were removed from the assembly.

-The mitochondrial genome contains 101 protein coding (mRNA) genes, 29 transfer RNA (tRNA) genes and 8 ribosomal RNA (rRNA) genes, shown in Figure\ 2.
+The mitochondrial genome contains 101 protein coding (mRNA) genes, 29 transfer RNA (tRNA) genes and 8 ribosomal RNA (rRNA) genes.
 The coding genes compose 72 kbp (1.2%) of the genome, shown in Figure\ 3.
 The 101 protein-coding genes encode 50 distinct genes.
 The 29 tRNA genes are found in 20 distinct species for 15 amino acids.
+The annotation of the largest scaffold is shown in Figure\ 2, and the annotation of all scaffolds is shown in supplementary Figure\ S4.

 All tRNA genes are single copy, except *trnD-GUC* which has 3 copies, *trnM-CAU* which has 7 copies, and *trnY-GUA* which has 2 copies.
 The rRNA gene *rrn5* has 4 copies, *rrn18* has 3 copies, and *rrn26* has 1 copy.